 Let’s go back a year to sixth grade.
 This was a pivotal year in my career at SJSA.
 I set records that probably were never matched until the school closed and the building was leased to the Chicago Public Schools.
 This year for the first time in my young life I did form, express, and hold onto my own opinion which ran counter to the opinion held by someone who was not only an adult, not only a teacher, but a nun to boot!
 I also fought back against a system that was treating me what I considered unfairly.
 This first taste of independence did come with a cost, but it was a cost that I happily and proudly paid.
 If I had to do it over again, I would do the same thing today as I did back then.
 Question; was I grown up then or am I still a child now?

 Sister Margaret Jean was a firm believer in the Teacher’s Pet System.
 She had her pets and a small stable of snitches and they served her loyally and well.
 Some of her pets had their “petdom” passed down to them from siblings and they were really part of a Pet Dynasty.
 Very often these pets didn’t do anything themselves to deserve being a pet, perhaps a sibling had sold a lot of chocolate that year and this was the school’s way of saying thanks.
 Sister came up with an idea that we would have a class play, invite the parents and just generally show off our talent.
 I thought that was a grand idea and she had my full support.
 It was to be a play where some missionaries helped some poor people.
 Okay, not exactly an original idea, but hey she was a nun!
-So with slight reservation I mentally approved this idea.
+So with a slight reservation, I mentally approved this idea.
 I really thought a good shoot’em up would be better but I decided to give the missionary play a try.
-I assumed I would be getting a leading role in this off Broadway extravaganza and I saw myself as Humphrey Bogart talking to Lauren Bacall as we discussed helping the poor folks.
+I assumed I would be getting a leading role in this off-Broadway extravaganza and I saw myself as Humphrey Bogart talking to Lauren Bacall as we discussed helping the poor folks.
 “Here’s looking at you kid.”
 I loved all things Bogey back then.

 I would be great; I would be recognized as a great actor, I would finally be released from the dummy brigade as Sister, choked with emotion dried her tears with her white bib as she remembered the drama and pathos my performance brought to the stage.
 Probably I would have provided a heavy dose of pathos and as to drama, maybe not so much.

 My dreams and expectations notwithstanding, Sister Margaret Jean did what all of the other good Sisters of St. Joseph always did for me; she burst my bubble when she announced who had the speaking parts.
 You guessed it; her pets had all of the choice assignments.
 The rest of us would be sitting or standing on the stage, mute, appearing to be poor by walking around or sitting there barefoot.
-I was very annoyed to say the least.
+I was very annoyed, to say the least.
 She was excited over the play and almost twittered as she laid out the story for us.
-For some reason I had gotten it stuck inside my head that I would be a better actor than either David or Patricia, two of her chief pets that year, who had gotten the main speaking parts.
-Unfortunately there was nothing that I could do about the situation except grin and bear it; (I did a lot of grinning and bearing back then) that is until Sister Margaret Jean herself presented the solution.
+For some reason, I had gotten it stuck in my head that I would be a better actor than either David or Patricia, two of her chief pets that year, who had gotten the main speaking parts.
+Unfortunately, there was nothing that I could do about the situation except grin and bear it; (I did a lot of grinning and bearing back then) that is until Sister Margaret Jean herself presented the solution.

 We were down in the gym, which was NEVER used as a gym during any of the years I was at SJSA, getting ready for rehearsal.
 The class was making noise and Sister Margaret Jean in her “this is your last chance” voice shouted for us to be quiet.
 Then she did it!
 She herself made it possible for me to make a political statement, to declare my independence, to show my total disdain for the Teacher’s Pet System.
 She delivered herself into my hands when she asked in an incredulous voice;